patricklity/CMS-Guide-Final/Product.rst

     * - Status
       - Active/ Inactive Products
     * - Actions
+      - - Edit - Edit the details of the specific Product
+        - Clone - Copy the Product Details
-      - Edit/ Clone/ Delete Product Item
+        - Delete - Delete The Product Item